mqwilber/mqwilber.github.io/_pages/hot_spots.md

 <img src="/images/movestir.jpg" style="float:right;width:500px">

-- Based on observed movements, which animal's pose the greatest risk for pathogen invasion?
+- Based on observed movements, which animals pose the greatest risk for pathogen invasion?
 - How do observed animal movements translate to hotspots on the landscape?
 Are these hotspots predictable based on characteristics of the environment?
 - For pathogens that can persist in the environment, what is the relative contribution of direct transmission and indirect transmission to infection risk?